BritishJET

 BritishJET was a trading name for the tour operator Malta Bargains Limited based in Malta.
 It operated inclusive tour charter flights from Malta International Airport.
 The company held a United Kingdom Civil Aviation Authority (CAA) Air Travel Organiser's Licence (ATOL2077).

 History

 The operation was established on 29 September 2004, when Malta Bargains Limited (previously Malta Sun Holidays) a travel agent specialising in Maltese holidays for British tourists, was licensed by the UK CAA as a tour operator.
 Services started with a flight between London Gatwick and Malta on 1 May 2005 and then to other UK airports.

-Liquidation

 In 2008 BritishJET ceased operations as their contract with Malta Bargains ended.
 Air Malta became Malta Bargains' carrier of passengers between the UK and Malta.